Fond du Lac Band of Lake Superior Chippewa

 The Fond du Lac Resource Management Division is dedicated to managing and conserving the resources within the Fond du Lac Reservation and treaty areas in a sustainable way and has developed resource management plans to ensure the protection and conservation of the environment.
 In 2016, the Fond du Lac Band partnered with the Grand Portage Band of Lake Superior Chippewa, the 1854 Treaty Authority and the Bois Forte Band of Chippewa, with support from Adaptation International and the Great Lakes Integrated Sciences and Assessments to develop a Climate Change Vulnerability Assessment and Adaptation Plan.

 The purpose of the plan was to assess how the current climate crisis is impacting key species and ecosystems within the 1854 ceded territory, including the Fond du Lac, the Bois Forte and the Grand Portage reservations, predict future effects, and develop adaptation strategies.
-Resources including water quality and quantity, several fish species, especially cold water fish, wetlands and wild rice, are already being impacted by climate change induced changes in weather patterns, and were some of the resources that the plan focused on in terms of developing adaptation strategies.
+Resources, including water quality and quantity, several fish species, wetlands and wild rice, are already being impacted by climate change.
 The Climate Change Vulnerability Assessment and Adaptation Plan is just one example of the Fond du Lac Band’s commitment to environmental conservation, as the Fond du Lac Band also has a history of commitment to promoting energy efficiency and developing alternative sources of electricity, such as solar within the reservation.

 Now that you’ve learned more, the best way to create change is by getting involved!
 Donate your money or time, find support, and take action.
 Citizen climate action means a stronger, healthier, more vibrant Duluth!